andrewjohnlowe/LHC-ML-WG-1/index.md

 ---
 ### Future work

-- I have unbalanced classes: gluon-jets are $>$80% of my data
+- I have unbalanced classes: $>$80% of jets are gluon-jets
   * I got bad results until I realised that most of the classifiers I tried were optimising for accuracy; results improved when I optimised for AUC instead
 - Down-sampling the majority class could hurt performance, as we remove points that could be useful for defining the optimal decision boundary
 - Bagging should help ameliorate this